Coronavirus vaccines are coming. Who should get them first?

 Some countries also want to target groups with the greatest potential to spread the virus.
 Prisons have been hotspots for infection around the world.
 So have universities.
 Would lower-risk people be okay knowing they rank below those who have committed crimes or partying students who have been flouting public health restrictions?

 As the lists begin to emerge, many nations agree the first priority should be frontline medical workers, alongside first-responders, such as ambulance attendants.
 But even within the category of heath-care workers, questions arise over which ones.
-Britain’s National Health Service, for example, employs a million workers.
+Britain’s National Health Service, for example, employs 1.4 million workers.
 Not all of them interact with patients.

 Numerous task forces say the next in line should be the very aged, who run the greatest risk of severe illness and death from covid-19.